 language

-A run object MAY contain a property named language whose value is a string specifying the language of the localizable strings (§3.5.2) in theRun (except for localizable strings that occur within theRun.translations (§3.14.9)), in the format specified by [RFC5646].
+A run object MAY contain a property named language whose value is a string specifying the language of the localizable strings (§3.5.2) in theRun (except for localizable strings that occur within theRun.translations (§3.14.9)), in the format specified by Tags for Identifying Languages [RFC5646].
 If this property is absent, it SHALL default to "en-US".

 EXAMPLE 1: The language is region-neutral English: